 In today’s tenuous economy, fewer people are willing to risk losing their financial stability to enter drug rehab — and at least one residential addiction treatment center is making sure that’s no longer an issue.

 Bayside Marin, a premier substance abuse treatment center in San Rafael, California, recently began an evening outpatient rehab treatment program that puts patients on the path to recovery without requiring them to stop working.

-Those changes involve adapting the treatment center’s 30-day in-patient program to a 10-week evening program that provides patients with similar support.
+Those changes involve adapting the treatment center’s longer term inpatient program to a 10-week evening program that provides patients with similar support.
 Patients who enroll in the treatment center’s Evening Outpatient Program attend group sessions three times per week and individual therapy sessions once per week.
 They are also provided individual treatment plans, education and awareness classes, and onsite self-help support groups, such as Alcoholic’s Anonymous, LifeRing and SMART Recovery.